 2 Work methods

+– The parent entity of Joint-CG-IoTSec is TSAG.

+– The Joint-CG-IoTSec is open to all ITU-T SG17 and SG20 members.

-– The results of the CG-IoTSec activities will be reported two weeks prior to each meeting of Study Group 17 and Study Group 20, respectively.
+– The results of the Joint-CG-IoTSec activities will be reported one month prior to each meeting of Study Group 17 and Study Group 20, respectively.

-– The CG-IoTSec activities will primarily be conducted through the dedicated mailing list t25cg-iotsec@lists.itu.int but may also include virtual meetings as agreed upon.
+– The Joint-CG-IoTSec activities will primarily be conducted through the dedicated mailing list t25jcg-iotsec@lists.itu.int but may also include virtual meetings as agreed upon.
 These virtual meetings will be organized using meeting tools supported by TSB.

-– Meeting announcements, including the draft agenda, will be distributed via e-mail at least two weeks in advance.
+– Meeting announcements, including the draft agenda, will be distributed via e-mail at least one week in advance.

-– The CG-IoTSec Co-Convenors will be appointed by Study Group 17 and Study Group 20, respectively.
+– The Joint-CG-IoTSec Co-Convenors will be appointed by Study Group 17 and Study Group 20, respectively.

-– The CG-IoTSec will remain active until an agreement is reached on the WTSA Action [50/1] among the associated Study Groups.
+– The Joint-CG-IoTSec will remain active until an agreement is reached by TSAG.

-– The CG-IoTSec will report to the respective study groups and TSAG until the task is concluded.
+– The Joint-CG-IoTSec will report to the respective Study Groups and TSAG until the task is concluded.

-– The potential extension of the CG-IoTSec will be decided by Study Group 17 and Study Group 20.
+– The potential extension of the Joint-CG-IoTSec will be decided by TSAG upon input from the associated Study Groups.

 _______________________